SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ![Add new policy](/guides/users-guide/addpolicy.png)

 2. Enter a name and an optional description.
 3. Add at least one retention rule.
-For details on creating retention rules refer to [Retention rules](#retention-rules).
+For details on creating retention rules, refer to [Retention rules](#retention-rules).
-4. Optionally add a tenant option.
+4. Optionally, add a tenant option.
 5. Click **Save** to save your settings.

 ### Editing, duplicating and deleting policies

-To edit a policy, click on the desired policy or click **Edit** in the context menu, accessible through the Menu icon.
+To edit a policy, click on the desired policy or click **Edit** in the context menu, accessible through the menu icon.

-To change the name of a policy, click the name in the top bar, modify it and click the green Checkmark icon to save your changes.
+To change the name of a policy, click the name in the top bar, modify it and click the green checkmark icon to save your changes.

-To delete a retention rule or a tenant option from a policy, hover over it and click the Delete icon.
+To delete a retention rule or a tenant option from a policy, hover over it and click the delete icon.

-To duplicate a policy, click **Duplicate** in the context menu.
+To duplicate a policy, click the menu icon and from the context menu select **Duplicate**.

-To delete a policy, click **Delete** in the context menu.
+To delete a policy, click the menu icon and from the context menu select  **Delete**.

 ![Edit policy menu](/guides/users-guide/editpolicy.png)